osisoft/OCS-Docs/Content_Portal/How_To_Guides/Assets/asset-type-overview.md

 # Asset types

-Asset Types define a template for building assets.
-Asset types contain:
+Asset types are a template that is used to create multiple assets with similar properties.
+Assets created from asset types have the following characteristics:

 * Metadata - A collection of properties that asset instances of this asset type are expected to provide.
 The type and units of measure for the value can be defined.